-Stacks (STX) is an NFT ecosystem that utilizes the best of two worlds; it’s secured by the Bitcoin network while also on Bitcoin that leverages the scalability of the Ethereum network.
+Stacks (STX) is an NFT ecosystem that utilizes the best of two worlds; it’s secured by the Bitcoin network while also on Bitcoin which leverages the scalability of the Ethereum network.

 Bored Ape or pixelated Punk, there’s no denying the NFT movement & market roared to life in 2021.
 While the mainstream has yet to warmly embrace the technology, it’s at least caught their attention.
-For the most part, Ethereum (ETH), alongside the powerhouse marketplace OpenSea, has reaped the majority of the cash flow, eyeballs, and market-share — followed closely by the Solana (SOL) network.
+For the most part, Ethereum (ETH), alongside the popular marketplace OpenSea, has reaped the majority of the cash flow, eyeballs, and market share — followed closely by the Solana (SOL) network.

 Yet over in a much smaller part of the space, another blockchain is hosting a sub-renaissance of sorts: reviving, as it’s come to be known, the “digital-rock,” Bitcoin.
 An L-1.5 by the name of Stacks (STX) is responsible for a recent flurry of activity that’s currently “bringing” NFTs to the most proven chain of them all.